-All Programs are In Person and via Zoom, except where noted
+All Programs are In Person, via Zoom, or Both, as noted

 Please call 610 664-2366 to register, or RSVP online by clicking the buttons below